k-adekilleen/k-adekilleen/README.md

 ## 👋

-Business, engineering, and analytics.
+Working in business, engineering, and analytics.
-Working in operations, logistics, and defense tech.
+Solving problems in operations, logistics, and defense tech.
-Solving problems.